UPDATED: January 2020

 9. Make sure you don’t miss the Koh Phangan waterfalls

-Besides parties and many wonderful white sand beaches, the island hosts 7 waterfalls that are just waiting to be discovered!
-The waterfalls are actually some of the best Koh Phangan attractions so you should make sure you do not miss them!
+Besides parties and many wonderful white sand beaches, the island boasts 7 waterfalls that are just waiting to be discovered!
+The waterfalls are actually some of the best Koh Phangan attractions so you should make sure not to miss them!

-NOTE: Most of the waterfalls on the island will dry up during rain.
+NOTE: Most of the waterfalls on the island will dry up during when the rainy season ends.